harness/developer-hub/docs/continuous-integration/ci-technical-reference/ci-github-action-step.md

 Found under **Optional Configuration**.
 If required by the Action, add key-value pairs representing environment variables that you want to pass to the GitHub Action.
 For example, you would specify `GITHUB_TOKEN: <+secrets.getValue("github_pat")>` by entering `GITHUB_TOKEN` in the key field and `<+secrets.getValue("github_pat")>` in the value field.

 For private Action repositories, you must provide the `GITHUB_TOKEN` environment variable.
-The token must have pull permissions to the target repository.
+You need a [GitHub personal access token](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/creating-a-personal-access-token) that has pull permissions to the target repository.
+Additional permissions may be necessary depending on the Action's purpose.
 You can use a variable expression such as `<+secrets.getValue("[SECRET_NAME]")>` to call a token stored as a Harness secret.

 Refer to the GitHub Action's `env` usage specifications for details about specific settings available for the Action that you want to use.
 Note that `env` specifies incoming environment variables, which are separate from outgoing environment variables that may be output by the Action.